Around25/sf2-restful-api/README.md

 ---------

 1. Integrate [BazingaHateoasBundle](https://github.com/willdurand/BazingaHateoasBundle/) in order to allow complete REST support
-2. Create a base version of this setup that we can use for all future projects
+-2.
+Create a base version of this setup that we can use for all future projects-
 3. Replace EC with Around25
 4. Handle file uploads through the API
 5. Check full integration with NG RESTFul Frontend.